timconnorz/textbelt/README.md

+## Fork notes:

+This is a fork of the original TextBelt project by Ian Webster.
+I made two changes:

+1. Add basic auth to the server
+2. Add support for environment variables for easier deployment

+You shouldn't have to change anything in the code to get it to work.
+Just set the environment variables and run the server.

+NOTE: You will need an SMTP server to send text messages.
+This project uses an email-to-text gateway to send text messages.
+I suggest using SMTP2GO: https://www.smtp2go.com/

+The environment variables are:
+- `SMTP_HOST` ex: smtp.gmail.com
+- `SMTP_PASSWORD` ex: password123
+- `SMTP_USERNAME` ex: admin
+- `SMTP_PORT` ex: 587
+- `BASIC_AUTH_USERNAME` ex: admin
+- `BASIC_AUTH_PASSWORD` ex: password123
+- `FROM_NAME` ex: TextBelt
+- `FROM_EMAIL` ex: example@example.com

 ### TextBelt Open Source

 TextBelt Open Source is a REST API that sends outgoing SMS.
 It uses a free mechanism for sending texts, different from the more reliable paid version available at https://textbelt.com.